bradtumy/trader-go/README.md

 - **Permission Errors**: Verify that the `root` user in MySQL has the necessary permissions to create users and grant privileges.

+- **SSL/TLS Errors**: Ensure that the SSL certificate files are correctly placed in the `resources` directory and properly referenced in your application configuration.

 ## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+This project is licensed under the Apache-2.0 License - see the [LICENSE](LICENSE) file for details.